In this section

 The Apothecary Lounge sits on the roof of the Hotel Parq and offers some of the best panoramic views of the skyline and mountains in the city.
 Go in the early evening for a cocktail and enjoy a breathtaking view of the sunset.

 If you are fan of the hit show Breaking Bad or Better Call Saul, do not miss out on this tour.
 Relive the series by visiting your favorite film locations from Jesse’s house to Walt’s Car Wash to the Laundromat and more.
 Stop by the Candy Lady to purchase some “breaking bad candy.”
 And learn some interesting and entertaining history along the way.
 You can take your own self-guided tour or opt for one of the trolley tours.
-For more information about tours visit this site (link to Albuquerque website page).

 Discover the world of Pueblo Indian culture at this one-of-a-kind museum.
 Learn about the history and life of the 19 different New Mexican Pueblos, marvel at original artwork and craftsmanship or attend an event with food, native dances, art markets, exhibitions and more.
 For visitors without their own transportation they offer a free shuttle service from Old Town and the Zoo.